S2-group/disc-website.github.io/pages/work_with_us.md

 ---
 layout: page
-title: WORK WITH US
+title: INDUSTRY PROJECTS AS INTERNSHIPS
 ---

-# Industry Thesis Project Proposals
+# Thesis Projects as Internships in Industry

 To facilitate industry-academia collaborations, the DiSC supports the matchmaking between: